-18.Analysis of errors(3)-Deviation and Standard Deviation.
+18. Deviation and Standard Deviation.

-A]Deviation-Deviation is a simple concept to understand.
+This is a simple concept to understand.
 It tells us how much, an individual value in a given set, deviates from the average value.
-Consider the following –
+Heights of five girls are shown in the figure below.

 Mean = (4+5+4+6+5)/5 = 4.8

-B]Standard deviation – This is a very useful concept, slightly difficult to understand as compared to deviation.As mentioned earlier, standard deviation is the ‘mean of the mean’.To understand this concept we need to revise what we learnt earlier about the NORMAL DISTRIBUTION CURVE in post 14.
+This is an extremely useful concept widely used by many professionals.
+As mentioned earlier, the standard deviation is the ‘mean of the mean’.To understand this concept we need to revise what we learnt earlier about the NORMAL DISTRIBUTION CURVE in post 14.

 Standard Deviation is a quantity which tells us how closely our values are either clustered around or are spread away/dispersed from the mean.If most values are near the mean, then we get a tall and steep bell-shaped curved.If the values are spread out then we get a more spread out curve as follows –

-Consider three sets of values –
+Consider three sets of values given below –

 SET 1 ⇒ {0,13,15,0} Mean = 7 Standard Deviation = 8.124 ≈ 8.1

-SET 2⇒ {0,8,15,5} Mean = 7 Standard Deviation = 6.271 ≈ 6.3
+SET 2 ⇒ {0,8,15,5} Mean = 7 Standard Deviation = 6.271 ≈ 6.3

-SET 3⇒ {6,6,8,8} Mean= 7 Standard Deviation =1.15 ≈ 1.1
+SET 3 ⇒ {6,6,8,8} Mean = 7 Standard Deviation =1.15 ≈ 1.1

 (Note – I have just plugged in the respective values in the formula for standard deviation(s) above).

-If we take a look at the values above, we see that though the mean for all the three sets is the same, the standard deviation values differ.So mean tells us where the centre of the set of values is and standard deviation tells us how all the values in the set are spread around the mean value.In the first set, as all the values are far away from the mean value(7), the standard deviation is large.In the next set, the values are slightly closer to 7 ,thus the standard deviation value is slightly less.In the third set, all the values are around the mean value and so the standard deviation is very less(just 1.15!) .We should expect a tall bell-shaped curve for SET 3(low standard deviation) and a spread out one(high standard deviation) for SET 1.
+If we take a look at the values above, we see that though the mean for all the three sets is the same, the standard deviation values differ.
+So mean tells us where the centre of the set of values is and standard deviation tells us how all the values in the set are spread around the mean value.
+In the first set, as all the values are far away from the mean value (7), the standard deviation is large.In the next set, the values are slightly closer to 7 ,thus the standard deviation value is slightly less.In the third set, all the values are around the mean value and so the standard deviation is very less (just 1.15!) .We should expect a tall bell-shaped curve for SET 3 (low standard deviation) and a spread out one( high standard deviation ) for SET 1.

 To understand this in a better way , see the curve below –